-Premiums and annuity considerations for conventional with-profit policies and other protection type life insurance policies are accounted for when due.
-For unit linked business and unitised with-profit policies, premiums are accounted for when the liabilities arising from the premiums are created.
+For unit linked business, premiums are accounted for when the liabilities arising from the premiums are created.
 Premiums exclude any taxes or duties based on premiums.
 Pensions annuity contracts that vest during the year are included in claims incurred and premium income at the annuity purchase price.